huntermonk/huntermonk.github.io/_posts/2022-6-11-bear-airbnb.md

 - **Type 2**: Same problems as #1.
 - **Type 3**: The best of the three solutions, but requires driving across the city to each unit.
 Forgetting a fitted sheet is fatal.
 [4]

+## But AirBnB is part of the new sharing economy!
+There is one other argument I hear: "AirBnB is Uber for extra space.
+Uber turns underutilized assets (consumer cars) and creates higher utilization.
+AirBnB takes unused space, and utilizes it to a higher degree."

+The problem with this comparison is two-fold:
+1. It’s much easier to create a taxi-like (or better) experience than it is to create a hotel-like (or better) experience.

+2. The cheapness, ease of booking and tracking via Uber created an increase in demand.
+Taxi usage + Uber usage is MUCH higher than taxi usage was before Uber. _People take Uber trips when they wouldn’t have taken a taxi._ Any trip someone takes with an AirBnB they previously would’ve used HomeAway or a hotel; it doesn’t create new demand.
+[5]

 ## The Current State
 Now, the hosts are realizing their AirBnBs are not worth it!
 People add crazy cleaning fees to cover the taxes and general costs of running it.